HighFidelityCFDVerificationWorkshop/HighFidelityCFDVerificationWorkshop.github.io/index.md

+---
-# SciTech 2024 | Orlando, Florida
+title: SciTech 2024 | Orlando, Florida
+---

-The workshop itself will be held in conjunction with SciTech 2024 in Orlando, Florida.
+The workshop will be held in conjunction with SciTech 2024 in Orlando, Florida.
 Precise dates for the workshop will be updated here once confirmed.

 ## SciTech 2023 pre-workshop special session